Logo

 Concorso d’Eleganza Villa d'Este

-Usually, only 50 cars are on display with the vehicles' manufacture dates ranging from the 1920s all the way up through the 1970s.
-Since Villa d'Este is a hotel that isn't open to public tours like other popular Lake Como Villas, the motor show is an excellent opportunity to explore the grounds of the famed villa.
-You can also choose to book a room at the hotel during your visit as it is a highly-rated place to stay.
+Usually, only 50 cars are displayed, and the vehicles' manufacture dates range from the 1920s to the 1970s.
+Since Villa d'Este is a hotel that isn't open for public tours like other popular Lake Como Villas, the show is an good opportunity to explore the grounds of the famed villa.

 Lake and Villa Tours